radekkozak/discordian/README.md

 ## Small Disclaimer

 Discordian theme is provided *as is*, meaning it is a product of my own personal experience, and it's the way I use Obsidian app on daily basis on my trusty macOS.
-Please bear in mind that even though it was created from my personal use i did my best to polish it enough to be used with the latest version of Obsidian but the quirks and some visual discrepancies may occur as I had no means of testing it on other platforms.
+Please bear in mind that even though i did my best to polish it enough to be used with the latest version of Obsidian some quirks and visual discrepancies may (or not) occur as I had no means of testing it on other platforms.

 As this theme modifies many parts of Obsidian UI it's given that it might break some things with future app updates or with your own css snippets.
-I do however plan to earnestly support it so as Obsidian app will progress so it will this Discordian theme.
+I do however plan to earnestly support it so as Obsidian app will progress so it will Discordian theme.
 I am also open to any [contributions](#contribute) being a simple suggestion, bug report or fix via PR.

 ## Features and goals